ethereum/sourcify/services/server/README.md

 - `WStorageIdentifiers.RepositoryV2` - a filesystem for serving source files and metadata on IPFS.
 Since pinning files on IPFS is done over a file system, Sourcify saves these files here.
 This repository does not save source file names as given in the metadata file (e.g. `contracts/MyContract.sol`) but saves each file with their keccak256 hash.
 This is done to avoid file name issues, as source file names can be arbitrary strings.

 - `WStorageIdentifiers.AllianceDatabase` - the PostgreSQL for the [Verifier Alliance](https://verifieralliance.org)
 - `RWStorageIdentifiers.SourcifyDatabase` - the PostgreSQL database that is an extension of the Verifier Alliance database.
+Required for API v2.
+See [Database](#database).

 `RWStorageIdentifiers` can both be used as a source of truth (`read`) and store (`writeOr...`) the verified contracts. `WStorageIdentifiers` can only store (write) verified contracts.
 For instance, Sourcify can write to the [Verifier Alliance](https://verifieralliance.org) whenever it receives a verified contract, but this can't be the source of truth for the Sourcify APIs.